 We next show the results of implementation experiments.
-Figure 8 outlines our experimental system.
-The Web proxy server host has dual Intel Xeon Processor 2 GHz CPUs and 2 GBytes of RAM, the Web server host has 2 GHz CPU and 2 GBytes of RAM, and the client host has 2 GHz CPU and 1 GByte of RAM.
-All of three machines run a FreeBSD 4.6 system.
-The amount of proxy server resources is set such that the proxy server can accommodate up to 400 TCP connections simultaneously.
-The threshold value, at which the proxy server begins to close persistent TCP connections, is set to 300 connections.
-We intentionally set the size of the proxy server cache to be 1024 KBytes, so that the cache hit ratio becomes about 0.5.
+Figure 6 outlines our experimental system.
+The Web proxy server host has dual Intel Xeon Processor 2 GHz CPUs and 2 GBytes of RAM, the Web server host has one 2 GHz Xeon CPU and 2 GBytes of RAM, and each of the five client hosts has one 1.13 GHz PentiumIII CPU and 512 MBytes of RAM.
+The server machines run a FreeBSD 4.6 system, and the client hosts a FreeBSD 4.8 system.
+The amount of proxy server resources is intentionally set such that the proxy server can accommodate up to 1000 TCP connections simultaneously.
+The propagation delay between the Web proxy server and the Web server is set to 300 ms and those between the Web proxy server and the client hosts are 500 ms, 150 ms, 50 ms, 10 ms and 1 ms. The threshold value, at which the proxy server begins to close persistent TCP connections in the proposed scheme, is set to 800 connections, and the parameters for the control of receive socket buffer are set as follows; $\alpha = 1.25$, $\beta = 0.75$, $T_l = 0.4$ and $T_u = 0.8$.
+We set the size of the proxy server cache to be 1024 KBytes, so that the cache hit ratio becomes about 0.5.
 The length of the persistent timer used by the proxy server is set to 15 seconds.
-The client host uses httperf [23] to generate document transfer requests to the Web proxy server, which can emulate numerous users making Web accesses to the proxy server.
-The number of emulated users in the experiments is set to 200 and 600.
-In the traditional system, therefore, all TCP connections at the Web proxy server can be established when there are 200 TCP connections, but all TCP connections cannot be accepted when this number is 600 due to the lack of server resources.
-As in the simulation experiments, the access model for each user at the client host (the distribution for the requested document size and think time between successive requests) follows that reported in [8].
+The client hosts use httperf [31] to generate document transfer requests to the Web proxy server.
+It can emulate multiple users making Web accesses to the proxy server.
+The total number of emulated users in the experiments is set to 100, 300, 500, 700, 900, 1000, 1500 and 2000, which means that each client host emulates 20, 60, 100, 140, 180, 200, 300 and 400 users by using httperf.
+In the traditional system, therefore, all TCP connections cannot be accepted when the number of TCP connections at the Web proxy server is larger than 1000 due to lack of server resources.
+As in the simulation experiments, the access model for each user at the client hosts (the distribution for the requested document size and think time between successive requests) follows that reported in [11].
 When the request is rejected by the proxy server due to lack of resources, the client host resends the request immediately.
-We compare the proposed scheme and the original scheme in which no mechanism proposed in this paper is used.
+We compare the proposed scheme and the traditional scheme in which no mechanism proposed in this paper is used.
+Each of the experimental results below has an average value of five experiments.